Insurance in Goffstown, NH

 Like most places in New Hampshire, Goffstown is buffeted by mountains and has two of its own.
 The twin peaks of the Uncanoonuc Mountains dominate the skyline no matter where one is in town.

-The history of Goffstown predates when it was settled, for Native Americans frequently inhabited the land prior to English settlement.
+The history of Goffstown predates when it was settled, for Native Americans frequently inhabited the land before English settlement.
 Official records begin in 1734, however.

 England initially granted “Narragansett No. 4” to the descendants of soldiers who fought in King Phillip’s War (the Narragansett War).
 The war took place in 1675, and this was one of seven tracts along the river given in appreciation of service at that time.